sstur/js2php/README.md

 It's not particularly elegant, but it's human-readable and has all the basics we need to implement standards-compliant JS in PHP.

 ### Alternatives
 There are a few other "compile to PHP" languages out there, but none have the kind of support and tooling of an established language like JavaScript.
 [Haxe][11] is probably the most popular and is a solid statically-typed language.
 I also came across [Pharen][13] (a Lisp implementation), [Mammouth][14] (similar to CoffeeScript) and [Pratphall][15] (TypeScript syntax).
-There's also another [JS to PHP project][17] which takes a different approach (it's written in PHP and produces unreadable, hard-to-debug PHP) but is also interesting.
+There's also another [JS to PHP project][17] which takes a different approach (it's written in PHP and doesn't really produce readable PHP) but is also interesting.

 ### Tests
 Run `npm test` which is the same as `node js2php --test`.
 Requires PHP 5.3+ or [HHVM][16].